DFSORT ProcessingDFSORT Introduction DFSORT DD statements and parameters

 - For COPY or MERGE, an output record is processed after an input record is processed.

-- For SORT or MERGE, if a SUM statement is present, it will be processed during the SORT or MERGE.
+- For SORT or MERGE, if SUM statement is specified, it will be processed during the SORT or MERGE.

-- DFSORT performs processing in an OUTREC statement specified.
+- DFSORT starts processing an OUTREC statement if specified.

 - If an E35 user exit is present, DFSORT transfers control to user exit routine after all statement processing (except OUTFIL) is completed.